VikalpP/ChatApp/README.md

 # ChatApp
-An end-to-end chat application for temporary chatting to any registered user, developed using Socket.io (JavaScript WebSocket).
+An end-to-end chat application for have a small conversation with any online user.

+Developed using [Socket.io](https://socket.io/) (JavaScript WebSocket).